HarrisonGrodin/Simplify.jl/README.md

 ## Approach
-Rewrite.jl uses matching, normalization, and completion, which will be elaborated in the next sections.
+*Rewrite.jl* uses matching, normalization, and completion, which will be elaborated in the next sections.

+ - [Matching](#matching) is used to compare the expression being normalized to the left side of normalization rules.
+ - [Normalization](#normalization) involves the transformation of an expression based on one or more applications of rules.
+ - [Completion](#completion) is a process used to generate a *canonical* rewrite system from a list of axioms, which acts like a compilation step for axioms to rules.

 ### Matching
-An expression can be matched against a user-defined pattern.
-The expression matches the pattern if:
+An subject expression can be matched against a pattern expression to determine whether or not the subject is structurally similar to the pattern.
+If the matching process succeeds, it generates one or more substitutions which transform the pattern into the subject.

-1. Function name of expression matches function name of pattern.
-2. All children of expression match corresponding children of pattern.
+Semantic matching succeeds if and only if:
+  1. The pattern is a variable.
+  2. The pattern and subject are equivalent constants.
+  3. The pattern and subject are functions with the same name and arity and every argument of the pattern matches the corresponding argument of the subject.

 ##### Examples
 ```
 match(a - b, sin(x + y) ^ 2 - 10) => match